SteveBattista/RAMSAFE/build_guide.md

 7. Select Next
 8. Select Next
 9. Select finish
-8. Plug in at least a 64GB USB
+8. Plug in at least a 16GB USB
-9. Use a tool like [RUFUS](https://rufus.ie/en/) if you are in windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load RAMSAFE .iso to USB
+9. Use a tool like [RUFUS](https://rufus.ie/en/) if you are in windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load RAMSAFE .iso to a USB
 10. You now have a useable Live USB item<br>
 Notes:<BR>
 -  I would reecomend a minium of  2 cores, 4GB and 50 GB of space to build this image.